 Design Limitations

-While it is theoretically possible to build SIP homes with curved walls and non-standard angles, manufacturers are not set up for this.
-Therefore, designs are limited to boxy homes, with 90 degree angles.
+While building SIP homes with curved walls and non-standard angles is theoretically possible, manufacturers are not set up for this.
+Therefore, designs are limited to boxy homes with 90-degree angles.

 Fire Safety

 Not all SIPs meet the fire safety requirements of the building code.
-In these cases, the application of a layer of drywall on the inside of the wall is usually enough to ensure that they will meet the requirements.
-This can be a concern with some architects, who might want to use SIMs, without the required layer of drywall, for artistic purposes.
-Unless some other fire-rated product is applied to the walls, to protect them, this can create a fire safety issue.
+In these cases, a layer of drywall on the inside of the wall is usually enough to ensure that they will meet the requirements.
+This can be a concern with some architects, who might want to use SIMs without the required layer of drywall for artistic purposes.
+Unless some other fire-rated product is applied to the walls to protect them, this can create a fire safety issue.

 Lifespan

-While SIPs are rated at a 60 year lifespan, making them comparable to stick framed homes, if they are attacked by moisture, it can greatly reduce the lifespan of the home.
-While there are methods which can be employed to reinforce OSB panels which have been compromised by moisture, they are difficult and costly to implement.
-There is no simple solution, allowing the home to be used.
+While SIPs are rated at a 60-year lifespan, making them comparable to stick-framed homes, the house’s lifespan can be significantly reduced if they are attacked by moisture.
+While there are methods to reinforce OSB panels that have been compromised by moisture, they are complex and costly.
+There is no simple solution that allows the home to be used.

 Building with SIPs

-Building with SIPs is considerably different than building with stick frame construction.
+Building with SIPs is considerably different from building with stick frame construction.
 It starts with the panels being fabricated at a SIP manufacturing facility, where the exterior panels and foam core of the sandwich construction are cut and laminated together.
-Each panel is numbered to match the plans, with the number painted onto the panel.
+Each panel is numbered to match the plans, and the number is painted onto the panel.

-Once the panels arrive on the construction site, they are sorted for ease in finding them.
-Walls are assembled by standing the panels on a double wood “plate” (much like the plate at the bottom of a stick frame wall), with the plate fitting into a channel in the bottom of the panel.
+Once the panels arrive on the construction site, they are sorted for ease of finding.
+Walls are assembled by standing the panels on a double wood “plate” (much like the plate at the bottom of a stick-frame wall), with the plate fitting into a channel in the bottom of the panel.
 The panel is attached to the plate with adhesive and nails spaced every six inches.

-From there, adjoining panels are attached to the first with splines.
-While there are more than one kind of spline used, the most common is a piece of OSB that slips into slots behind the OSB on both adjacent panels.
-It is glued there, then the panels are nailed together, by nailing every six inches through the OSB skins on both sides of both adjacent panels and into the splines.
+From there, adjoining panels with splines are attached to the first.
+While more than one kind of spline is used, the most common is a piece of OSB that slips into slots behind the OSB on both adjacent panels.
+It is glued there, and then the panels are nailed together by nailing every six inches through the OSB skins on both sides of both adjacent panels and into the splines.

-The wall is finished off by adding a 2”x 4” cap, which sets into a groove in the top of the panel.
+The wall is finished off by adding a 2”x 4” cap, which sets into a groove at the panel’s top.
 The ends of these boards must be at least a foot from any joints between panels.
 Once again, the skins of the panels are nailed to the cap.

-Floor structures can be made by the same method that wall panels are or traditional wall construction techniques can be used.
-Roofs are also made of SIPs, allowing for very quick erection, with insulation already built into the roof.
+Floor structures can be made using the same method as wall panels or traditional wall construction techniques.
+Roofs are also made of SIPs, allowing for very quick erection and with insulation already built into the roof.

-All panels will have channels molded into them for the installation of electrical wiring, plumbing and HVAC ductwork.
+All panels will have channels molded into them to install electrical wiring, plumbing, and HVAC ductwork.